ailibrarycloud/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ AI Library is a no-code AI platform that enables teams, regardless of technical skill, to build AI solutions to power their most critical and unique workflows.
+🙋‍♀️ We build tools to build AI applications.

 🌈 Check out our repositories and projects to learn more about our products.
 Want to submit a bug or request a feature?
 Please create an issue.